lemonmade/sewing-kit/packages/plugin-differential-serving/README.md

 ## `differentialServing()`

-The `css` function returns a `sewing-kit` plugin.
+The `differentialServing` function returns a `sewing-kit` plugin.
 This plugin applies to a single web app.

 ```ts
 import {createWebApp} from '@sewing-kit/config';